Juvenile Court - Frequently Asked Questions

 If you would like to ask the court to seal your court file, please read the following materials:

-- Juvenile Offender Records Sealing Procedure - forms and instructions from King County Superior Court describing the steps you must take to have your court file sealed.
+- Juvenile Offender Records Sealing Procedure - forms and instructions from King County Superior Court describes the steps you must take to have your court file sealed.

 - Sealing Juvenile Court Records in Washington State - an informational report from Washington LawHelp, a website offering free legal education materials.